Battle of Manupur: Aftermath

 Shortly after the battle of Manupur, the Sikhs established the Dal Khalsa after Ahmad Shah withdrew from the region, placing Jassa Singh as its chief commander.
 During Ahmad Shah Durrani's second invasion of India, the Sikhs had plundered the city of Lahore, evoking the wrath of Moin ul-Mulk, who executed thousands of Sikhs.

 Moin ul-Mulk would continue his campaigns against the Sikhs until his death in 1753, while the Sikhs would in turn, hamper government control in the countryside.
 By 1756, the Sikhs rapidly accumulated in strength.
 During this period, Ahmad Shah Durrani led yet another invasion of India, sacking Delhi in 1757, and erasing Mughal authority.
 Ahmad Shah also brought himself to blows against the Sikhs.
 While on the march to Delhi, the stragglers of Ahmad Shah's army were attacked by the Sikhs, and the baggage train robbed, even seizing treasures as Ahmad Shah returned to Afghanistan from his campaign.

-The new emerging conflict between the Afghans and Sikhs would erase Sikh progress for over a decade, and Sikh holy sites including Amritsar would be destroyed, with the Sikhs persecuted.
+The new emerging conflict between the Afghans and Sikhs would erase Sikh progress for over a decade, and Sikh holy sites such as Amritsar would be destroyed, with the Sikhs persecuted.
 Between his sixth and ninth invasions of India, Ahmad Shah would see regular conflict with the Sikhs, but by the end of it, the Sikhs would establish themselves firmly in much of the Punjab.